SuiMachine/SuiMachine.github.io/_posts/2016-12-16-colobot-moon-codes.markdown

 {
 	object spaceShip = radar(SpaceShip);

-	ex list();
+	//Initialize exchange list that can be accessed by other bots ex list();

+	//Find the other bot
 	object secondBot = radar(WheeledGrabber);

-	while(!list.whGrabberNeedsEnergy)
+	//Wait till the other bot doesn't send the "whGrabberNeedsEnergy" to true in our ex class while(!list.whGrabberNeedsEnergy)
 	{
 		wait(1);
 	}

-	object item = radar(Titanium);
+	//Find Titanium Cube, get it, build Power station object item = radar(Titanium);
 	move(-5);
 	goto(item.position);